nathanaccidentally/OSRestoreX/README.md

 ## Command Line Utility:
 Also on this page is command line utility; This can be run over SSH or via MTerminal.
 It is exactly the same as the default package but it can be triggered when you'd prefer rather than having to run it immideatley.

-**But be warned:** This can be triggered by any ol' Cydia tweak with a postinst script so I'd be **VERY** careful if you install this although I reccomend you don't.
+**But be warned:** This can be triggered by any ol' Cydia tweak with a postinst script so I'd be **VERY** careful if you install this, although I reccomend you don't.
 You can trigger OSRestore by typing `osrestore` from the command line.

 ## MacOS OSRestoreX
 This version of OSRestoreX can be run entirley from MacOS with no device interaction at all.
 Can be helpful for people who are having issues or just would prefer to use OSRestoreX on a Mac.